 Southwestern's Career Services Office (CSO) provides career planning and job counseling services for students and alumni.
-Throughout the year, the office assists students by offering a variety of career planning workshops and seminars; reviewing student resumes; videotaping mock interviews; and maintaining a career resource library and job listings.
+Throughout the year, the office assists students by offering a variety of career planning workshops and seminars; reviewing student resumes and cover letters; performing mock interviews; and maintaining Symplicity, a career resources website with job listings for student and post-graduate employment opportunities.
 In addition to working with many local and national legal offices, the office actively participates in professional legal associations.
 The Career Services Office also hosts the successful On-Campus Interview Programs each fall and spring.

 The Career Services Office staff is available to assist students and recent graduates (1) Identify and evaluate career options and goals; (2) Learn about available practice areas; (3) Prepare for and conduct a job search; and (4) Locate potential employers through on-campus recruitment programs, listings of current job openings, and the student's or graduate's independent employment inquiries.